plexsystems/sinker/README.md

 `imagesync` enables the syncing of container images from one container registry to another.
 This is useful in cases where you need to mirror images that exist in a public container registry, to a private one.

-While this tool does not need to be Kubernetes specific, currently the **list** command finds all Kubernetes manifests and extracts the image references from them.
+While this tool is not Kubernetes specific, currently the **list** command finds all Kubernetes manifests and extracts the image references from them.
 This includes images specified in container arguments as well as CRDs such as `Prometheus` and `Alertmanager`.

 All other commands use the produced file from the `list` command.
 If you need to sync images that are not referenced in Kubernetes manifests, you can create your own images list: